 As such, the steps you can take to improve your credit score include:

-- Paying your bills on time.
-This seems simple, but when you commit to prioritizing paying bills over funding new purchases you’ll start seeing an increase in your credit score.
-Using the FICO scoring model, your payment history accounts for 35%— the highest rated factor —of your credit score.
+Paying your bills on time: This seems simple, but when you commit to prioritizing paying bills over funding new purchases, you’ll start seeing an increase in your credit score.
+Using the FICO scoring model, your payment history — the highest-rated factor — accounts for 35% of your credit score.
 This means that the more consistently you pay your bills on time, the better your payment history will be and the better your credit score will be.

-- Submitting your recurring bill payments that aren’t automatically counted.
-Did you know that you can get rewarded for paying your utilities and cell phone bill on time?
-Experian, one of the three major credit reporting agencies, has a new feature that gives responsible borrowers the chance to add their consistent cell phone and utility payment histories to their credit file.
+Submitting recurring bill payments that aren’t automatically counted: Did you know that you can get rewarded for paying your utilities and cell phone bill on time?
+Experian, one of the three main credit bureaus, offers a Boost program that gives responsible borrowers the chance to add their consistent cell phone and utility payment histories to their credit files.

-- Keeping unused credit card accounts open.
-Credit utilization is the second most important factor when it comes to calculating your credit score.
-When you have accounts open that have a zero balance on them, your credit ratio will naturally be lower.
-This practice comes with a major caveat—don’t keep cards open that cost money in annual fees.
+Keeping unused credit card accounts open: Credit utilization is the second-most-important factor in calculating your credit score.
+When you have accounts open that have a zero balance, your credit ratio will naturally be lower.
+This practice comes with a major caveat: Be careful about keeping cards open that have annual fees if you’re not using them.

-By employing these best practices, you could see an increase in your credit score in as quickly as 6 months to a year.
+By employing the practices listed above, you could see an increase in your credit score in as quickly as six months to a year.

-How does refinancing credit card debt affect credit score?
+How does refinancing credit card debt affect your credit score?

-- Credit history – Credit history accounts for about 15% of your credit score.
-When you open a new credit account with a zero-percent introductory interest rate, this new account will be calculated in your average, decreasing the age of your credit.
-Again, this is not necessarily going to sink your credit score as this category carries less weight than payment history and amounts owed (credit utilization).
+Length of credit history: Length of credit history accounts for 15% of your credit score.
+When you open a new credit account, it will be calculated in your average, decreasing the age of your credit.
+That said, this factor isn’t necessarily going to sink your credit score, since it carries less weight than payment history and amounts owed.

 Is it a good idea to refinance credit card debt?

-If you have a good credit score and you have debt you’d like to pay off faster at a lower interest rate, it may seem like there’s no downside to applying for a zero-interest credit card.
+If you have a good credit score and high-interest debt you’d like to pay off faster at a lower interest rate, it may seem like there’s no downside to refinancing your debt.
 However, there are a few things to keep in mind:

-Read the fine print closely – Credit cards will often come with special cases, penalty fees, and other fees.
-You’ll want to be aware of these to ensure that you’re not paying more than you would with your current credit card.
+Read the fine print closely:Balance transfer credit cards and loans may come with fees.
+You’ll want to be aware of these to ensure you’re not paying more than you would with your current credit card.

-The debt amount is still the same – Remember, just because you’ve refinanced your credit card doesn’t mean that the debt amount has changed.
-If you don’t manage to pay off the balance before the introductory period is over, you could find yourself in the same position.
+The debt amount is still the same: Remember, just because you’ve refinanced your credit card doesn’t mean the debt amount has changed.
+Plus, if you use the balance transfer method and don’t pay off the balance before the introductory period is over, you could find yourself in the same position.

-Have a debt repayment plan – Identify how long you have until your introductory period ends.
-From there, break up your current balance into bite-sized chunks that you can pay off in that time.
-Build your monthly budget around this debt repayment and prioritize these payments before any other extraneous spending.
+Have a debt repayment plan: If you use the balance transfer method, identify how long you have until your introductory period ends.
+From there, break up your current balance into bite-sized chunks you can pay off during that time.
+However, whichever refinancing method you use, build your monthly budget around the debt repayment and prioritize it before any extraneous spending.

-If you’ve read the terms and conditions of your new credit card, and you have a plan in place—refinancing your credit card can be an effective method for getting out of debt.
+If you’ve read the terms and conditions of your new credit card and have a plan in place, refinancing your credit card can be an effective method for getting out of debt.

-Paying off credit cards is a challenging but achievable goal for anyone, and refinancing your debt through balance transfers or personal loans are great ways to reduce the amount of money you owe to lenders.
+Paying off credit cards is a challenging but achievable goal.
+Refinancing your debt through balance transfers or personal loans are great ways to reduce the amount of money you owe to lenders.